developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	  </CustomKioskMode>

 ### setRecentAppDisable
-**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the HOME key, which could otherwise quit the kiosk application and bring up the Android Launcher.
-Disabled by default.
+**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter prevents display of the Recent Apps list when the "recents" button is pressed, which could otherwise allow the user exit the current app by selecting a different app from the "recents" list.
+Disabled by default (Recent Apps list will display).

 **Possible Values**:

-* **0 - Disabled (default)**
+* **0 - Disabled (default; Recent Apps list will display)**
-* 1 - Enabled
+* 1 - Enabled (Recent Apps list blocked)

 #### Example
 	:::xml